wp-plugins/adrotate/readme.txt

 == Changelog ==

+= 3.9.13 FREE =
+* AdRotate 3.7.x no longer supported for upgrades
+* Blocks of ads no longer supported - Use Groups in block mode instead
+* [fix] Responsive group output broken - reverted to previous method

 = 3.9.12 FREE =
 * AdRotate 3.7.x no longer supported for upgrades
 * Blocks of ads no longer supported - Use Groups in block mode instead